mendix/docs/content/en/docs/appstore/connectors/sap/sap-xsuaa-connector.md

 ## 2 Setup

-In this diagram, the relationship is shown between groups, roles, and users in relation to the Mendix application and the IDP:
+In this diagram, the relationship is shown between groups, roles, and users in relation to the Mendix application and the IdP:

 {{< figure src="/attachments/partners/sap/sap-xsuaa-connector/xsuaa-diagram.png" >}}